 Try to avoid constriction.

 Constriction or squeezing of the arm may increase the pressure in nearby blood vessels.
-This may lead to increased fluid and swelling (much like water building up behind a dam).
+This can lead to increased fluid and swelling (much like water building up behind a dam).
 Some women have linked this with the start of lymphedema.
 Tips include:

 - Wear loose jewelry, clothing, bras, and gloves.
 Avoid anything that fits too tightly or puts pressure around your chest, arm, or wrist.
 Be sure compression garments fit well and are worn properly.
 Clothing and compression garments should be supportive and have smooth, even compression.